abdelmanem/User-Access-Management-System/AUDIT_COMPLIANCE_ANALYSIS.md

 The current User Access Management System provides a solid foundation for **tracking and documenting** user access across external systems.
 However, to provide complete **audit evidence** for PCI requirements and RHG Access Control Policy compliance, significant enhancements are required to track and document:

-1. **System-Specific Account Tracking** - Track actual usernames in each external system (Critical for 4.1)
+1. **System-Specific Account Evidence** – leverage the new username/generic tracking to capture verification timestamps, attachments, and password compliance metadata for each assignment (Critical for 4.1).
-2. **Password Policy Compliance Documentation** - Document that external systems comply with RHG password policies (Critical for 4.1 and 4.2)
-3. **Service Account Management** - Track and document service accounts in external systems (Critical for 4.2)
+2. **Service & Privileged Account Governance** – build attestation, notification, and linkage to change tickets for the service account module so auditors can see ownership and rotation evidence (Critical for 4.2).
-4. **Administrator Account Management** - Track admin accounts and password storage in external systems (Critical for 4.3)
+3. **Administrator Account Management** – introduce dedicated admin-account records, IT-admin role identification, and password storage documentation (Critical for 4.3).
-5. **Default Account Management** - Track default account remediation in external systems (Critical for 4.7)
+4. **Default Account Management** – inventory default IDs per system type and document reset/removal actions (Critical for 4.7).
-6. **Change Management Process Documentation** - Document change management process and approvals (Critical for 4.4)
+5. **Change Management Process Documentation** – add formal change request tracking, SOP repository, and enhanced matrix exports to evidence approvals (Critical for 4.4).
-7. **Review Process Documentation** - Document quarterly and monthly reviews (Important for 4.5 and 4.6)
+6. **Review Process Documentation** – implement quarterly/ monthly review logs, discrepancy reporting, and automated reminders (Important for 4.5 and 4.6).

 The recommended implementation plan spans 12 weeks and prioritizes critical compliance tracking features first, followed by documentation enhancements and review process tracking.